ybdarrenwang/PhaseVocoder/README.md

 Current version supports the following time stretching algorithms
 1. Default: number of frames remain the same, while the output synthesis-rate/frame-shift/hop-size is modified correspondingly.
-2. --phaseLocking: perform phase locking as described in [Laroche1999]
+2. --phaseLock: perform phase locking as described in [Laroche1999]
 3. --specInterpolate: perform interpolate/extrapolate on spectrogram, thus the number of frames changed; while the output synthesis-rate/frame-shift/hop-size remain the same as analysis.
 4. Both --phaseLocking and --specInterpolate

+Heuristically, use --phaseLock for human speech and --specInterpolate for music yield the best result.

 As to pitch shifting, note the implementation of current version is different from usual.
 * Popular approach: perform time stretching for compensation, then modify output synthesis-rate/frame-shift/hop-size so the total length remains but pitch changed (due to up/down sampling)